eclipse-swtimagej/SWTImageJ/README.md

 Probably most of the ImageJ Macros and Scripts (Beanshell, Jython, JavaScript - if interpreter is available in the plugins folder) should run.

 In SWTImageJ the Java and Macro/Script editor was ported to the SWT StyledText widget with code templates (press control-space) and syntax highlighting.
-Left and right rules for markers are available, too, for a possible later implementation of error markers.
+Left and right rules for markers are available, too, for a possibly later implementation of error markers.

 ### Compile Java Plugins

 The compilation of plugins is supported.
-The default ImageJ plugin templates were ported to SWT.
+The default ImageJ plugin templates ("Plugins->New->Plugin XXX") were ported to SWT.

-In the plugins folder itself a two class template is available where the canvas can directly opened and edited with the Eclipse WindowBuilder (SWTComposite.java).
+In the plugins folder itself a two class template is available, too, where the dependent canvas class can directly opened and edited with the Eclipse WindowBuilder (SWTComposite.java).
 Use the action "Plugins->Compile And Run..." and compile the main class (Plugin_Shell.java) for the composite in the plugins folder of SwtImageJ (the plugins folder is on the ImageJ classpath).

 As known from ImageJ newly compiled plugins can be loaded dynamically with the menu "Help->Refresh Menus".